plainC/c_allocators/README.md

 ## Installation

 To use the library just include `frame_allocator.h`.
-There are two example probrams included in the repository.
+There are four example programs included in the repository.
 To build them on Linux, type `make`, and to run them, type `make run`.

 ## API